gustawL/gustawl.github.io/content/knowledge base/digital garden.md

 ---
 ## What others say?
 ### Video by Wanderloots.
 IMHO 10/10 video.
-Many information's here were known to me, but also many made me to pick my fountain pen and [[20251220050535|note]]. <br>
+A lot of the information here were known to me, but also many made me pick up my fountain pen and [[20251220050535|note]]. <br>
 <div style="text-align: center;">
   <iframe
     width="560"